eyeware/cookiecutter-cpp/{{cookiecutter.project_slug}}/README.rst

 Python - Execute tests for CI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Executing tests wit junit output.
+Executing tests with junit output.
 There are other available options to be set in
 the setup.cfg file, please refer to pytest_ and `pytest junit`_.

 ::